Harshit2012/Messa_World/README.md

 # Messa World
-Welcome to Messa World, the ultimate responsive social media website designed to connect people across the globe.**Text Only**.
+Welcome to Messa World, the ultimate responsive social media website designed to connect people across the globe.
+Text only.

 ## Key Features:
 Real-Time Posting: Instantly send and receive posts with our efficient real-time communication system.